 - Mandatory reporting obligations of P&C insurers (or non-group health plans) under Section 111 of the Medicare, Medicaid, and SCHIP Extension Act of 2007 (MMSEA); Section 111 penalties; and

 - Classification of professional liability and accident & health insurance under Section 111.

 - "Dispelling Medicare Myths in Tort Settlements", DRI's For The Defense (May 2013).

 - "Broad Application of Medicare’s Mandatory Insurer Reporting Requirements to Non-U.S. Property & Casualty Carriers Flouts Supreme Court Limitations on Extraterritorial Reach of U.S. Law", Insurance Coverage Law Report (July 2014).

-- Defends government contractors in investigations and suits under the False Claims Act, having achieved government declination or resolution prior to intervention in more than a dozen cases.
+- Defends government contractors in investigations, suits, and third-party actions under the False Claims Act, having achieved government declination or resolution prior to intervention in more than a dozen cases.

 - Counsels on compliance with the Anti-Kickback laws and the Federal Acquisition Regulation (FAR) Mandatory Disclosure Rule.

-- Advises clients on contractor performance, government audits and inspections, and reporting obligations.
+- Advises Medicare contractors on contractor performance issues, suspension and debarment matters, and contractor reporting obligations.

-- Assesses cost allowability and allocability issues under FAR.
+- Assesses cost allowability and allocability issues under the FAR.